annalostinspace/annalostincode.github.io/content/posts/godot/Godot - Summary.md

 Tile maps can have several Layers.
 That means a TileMap for a house can have the ground and the walls and with layers it's possible to place both on the same grid.
 In the TileSet physics layers can be defined and collision shapes drawn.

-An example of a TileMap can look like this:
+An example of a TileMap might look like this:

 ![tilemap Example](https://raw.githubusercontent.com/AnnaLostInCode/annalostincode.github.io/0de7bc50782e02efdc89cf224fdb22a574232827/content/resources/Dungeon_Tileset.png)